 The less television and advertising they watch, the less they’ll take advertising as truth.
 They won’t feel like they need these items to have fun, have friends and feel good.

 If your child sees advertising, deconstruct the message and encourage conversation.
 Let her know ads are trying to sell items, and discuss the ways they’re doing so.
 Talk about the smiling kids, the fast toys, bright colors and big text—all techniques advertisers use to get kids to like their stuff.

 Gratitude reminds children how much they’re blessed and thwarts the desire for more stuff.
 If your child has toys and clothes galore, remind her how thankful you are and for how much it took to give her these.

 When she receives gifts, focus more on how cool it is that Aunt Jane thought of her when she gave her a new play set.
 Discuss how loved she is by the people who showered her with presents.

-And encourage giving with your child.
-She can donate to charity, volunteer, or learn to share and give with other kids.
-An SSBE reader wrote how she tries to raise non materialistic children by taking her daughter out to shop, not to buy gifts for herself, but for other people.
+And encourage giving.
+She can donate to charity, volunteer, or learn to share with other kids.
+You might even take her out to shop not to buy gifts for herself, but for other people.